oil-rope/oil-and-rope/README.md

 [![codecov](https://codecov.io/gh/oil-rope/oil-and-rope/branch/master/graph/badge.svg)](https://codecov.io/gh/oil-rope/oil-and-rope)

 Oil &amp; Rope is a Python project for managing Roleplay Games.
-The goald of this project is to make online roleplay easier and intuitive.
+The goal of this project is to make online roleplay easier and intuitive.

 You can try now at our website [Oil & Rope Web](https://oilandrope-project.com/).